mattdean1/starshine/README.md

 # starshine
 a theatre seat booking system for AS computing

-###My first coding project!
-Uploaded for posterity and so progress can be shown

 ####The Project
 Given a scenario, I created a system for a small local theatre that would allow customers to book seats.